GeoWebCache/geowebcache/documentation/en/user/source/quickstart/index.rst

 View preconfigured layers
 -------------------------

-GeoWebCache comes preconfigured with three layers.
-To view them, navigate to your GeoWebCache demo page at ``http://GEOWEBCACHE_URL/demo`` (often this is ``http://localhost:8080/geowebcache/demo``).
+GeoWebCache comes preconfigured with three layers from a default GeoServer install which may be installed alongside GeoNetwork.
+To view them, navigate to your GeoWebCache demo page at ``http://localhost:8080/geowebcache/demo``.
 Click on any of the links next to the :guilabel:`OpenLayers` column.

-These layers are all served by the WMS available at ``http://demo.opengeo.org/geoserver/``.
+These layers are all served by the WMS available at ``http://localhost:8080/geowebcache/``.

 .. list-table::
    :header-rows: 1